ChrisLawther/Testability/README.md

  * `protocol FileDownloading` for retrieving the content and response from a `URL` or `URLRequest` to store in a local file

 Again, as an even lighter weight solution `public typealias FileDownloader` describes the signature of `URLSession.download(for:)`, which can also be satisfied by passing a simple closure rather than needing to define a type and pass an instance.

+# Example

+`CombinedTests` illustrates how we now have total control over the interactions a hypothetical app has with external systems.
+Our tests can now:

+ - return `Data` of our choosing (or throw any error we like)
+ - confirm that the content of the data leads to the app taking the correct next step
+ - respond to the download request in a way that we control
+ - confirm that the app then attempts to perform the correct move, whether that's determining the destination based on some content from the original data, or some other logic.